DIRECTED ENERGY PROFESSIONAL SOCIETY

 Program and Agenda

-An overview of the agenda is provided below, while the preliminary technical program is available here for DEPS users that are logged into their account.
+An overview of the agenda is provided below, while the final technical program is available here for DEPS users that are logged into their account.
 Note that login is required; only DEPS users who are logged into their DEPS account can view the detailed agendas for DEPS events.

 Overview Agenda